intel/QAT_Engine/README.md

   1.1.1.
 All previous versions of the library are affected.
   For more information, please refer to the following pull request on Github:
   [Fix waitctx fds removing the fd from the list #2581][9]
-* Event driven mode of polling operation is not supported in the FreeBSD Operating system.
+* Event driven mode of polling operation is not supported in the FreeBSD Operating system or in the qatlib RPM.
-* qat_contig_mem memory driver is not supported when running under FreeBSD Operating system.
+* qat_contig_mem memory driver is not supported when running under FreeBSD Operating system or in the qatlib RPM.
 The default is to use the USDM memory driver supplied as part of the Intel&reg; QAT Driver.
 [9]:https://github.com/openssl/openssl/pull/2581
 * Support for cipher AES-128-CBC-HMAC-SHA1 and its related ciphers was broken in release OpenSSL\* 1.1.1d.
 This was fixed in a subsequent commit to